 - Find the .htaccess file in the public_html directory.

 - Replace http://yoursitename.com with your new domain, and insert the following code.

 #Options +FollowSymLinks RewriteEngine on RewriteRule ^(.*)$ http://yoursitename.com/$1 [R=301,L]

-Same as with the modifying wp-config.php, this step can be completed with an FTP client.
+Similar to modifying wp-config.php, you can complete this step with an FTP client.

 In this tutorial, you’ve learned the steps required to change your WordPress domain.
 Here’s a quick recap:

-- Purchase your new domain name and register it.
+- Purchase a new domain name and register it.

 - Add the new domain name and restore your site’s backup.

-- Change your website’s address in your WordPress settings.
+- Change your URL and site address in the WordPress settings.